 Exactly how audio-only platforms will shape the future of social media is unclear.
 What is clear is that Clubhouse redefined social communication by encouraging people to actually talk to others, something that has become less frequent over the previous two decades.

 At Ditto Transcripts, we understand the importance of audio.
 We’ve transcribed audio files into a written format for the medical, legal, law enforcement, insurance, and other business sectors for over a decade.
-We also employ only the best and most experienced, U.S.-based transcriptionists and we stand behind each and every transcript created.
+We also employ only the best and most experienced, U.S. based transcriptionists and we stand behind each and every transcript we create.